idiap/ttgo/README.md

 - *./manipulator/*: application of ttgo for IK and reaching tasks with some standard manipulators

 Note: All the implementations are fully compatible for use with GPU.
 For faster computation, it is highly recommended to use GPU

+For any questions, contact the author Suhan Shetty <suhan.shetty@idiap.ch>